 Gail K. Dickinson, Associate Dean, Graduate Programs and Research

-The Darden College of Education offers the Master of Science (M.S.), Master of Science in Education (M.S.Ed.), Educational Specialist (Ed.S.), and the Doctor of Philosophy (Ph.D.) degrees in the following broad concentrations and areas.
+The Darden College of Education and Professional Studies offers the Master of Science (M.S.), Master of Science in Education (M.S.Ed.), Educational Specialist (Ed.S.), and the Doctor of Philosophy (Ph.D.) degrees in the following broad concentrations and areas.
 More complete information is found on the following department web pages:

 - Counseling Ph.D.
 Concentration, Ed.S, M.S.Ed.